MiaYun98/Game-Demo/Learning process.md

    - memories with parents might be good too
    - Voice Record - or video story telling ish?
    - I am not good at 2D drawings
+   - Similar with princess maker according to the sentiment analysis